 Once you punch out to take your lunch break, try to eat a nutritious meal.
 Recommended foods to eat according to www.pcrm.org include foods that are high in fiber and rich in carbohydrates to improve serotonin levels.
-Also include fruits and veggies for the antioxidants that help boost your immune system that stress can be trying to weaken.
-They also mention to stay away from caffeine, sugar and high-fat foods.
+Also, include fruits and veggies for the antioxidants that help boost your immune system that stress can be trying to weaken.
+They also mention staying away from caffeine, sugar, and high-fat foods.

 The last thing that I will mention about how to improve your stress level is getting plenty of sleep.
 Nbcnews.com reports that a third of Americans aren’t getting enough sleep.
 Sleep is very important for the body to recover; almost like hitting the restart button!
 Proper sleep also allows the brain to function properly.
 This will allow you to keep tasks under control and less stressful.

 I think that we can all agree that being more productive at work reaps many benefits.
 Accomplishing your job with better accuracy while being more focused can help you relieve stress.
 This can help eliminate feeling overwhelmed and getting behind on your work.

 Research shows that happier employers are more productive.
 “A recent study by economists at the University of Warwick found that happiness led to a 12% spike in productivity, while unhappy workers proved 10% less productive.”
 (Dodson, P. Claire.
 "Why Happy Employees Are 12% More Productive."
 Fast Company.
 Fast Company, 31 July 2015.
 Web.
 29 Mar.
 2017.)